Dropsy is an extremely serious and often fatal condition affecting goldfish.

 Why does this happen?
 It could be any number of reasons.
 For example, infection that makes the kidney less efficient, an injury that allows more water into the fish’s body than the kidney is able to handle, or anything else that upsets the natural balance of water passing in and out of the goldfish’s body.

 We’ll be honest; it’s very difficult to cure dropsy and in most cases it is fatal.
-By the time you see the symptoms, it’s almost always too late and very few goldfish recover from dropsy.
+By the time you see the symptoms, it’s almost always too late and very few goldfish recover.

-To give your goldfish the best chance of recovering from dropsy (even if it’s chances will, unfortunately, still be quite slim) you should:
+To give your goldfish the best chance of recovering from dropsy you should:

-- Set up a quarantine tank away from all of your other goldfish and add the fish affected by dropsy
+Set up a quarantine tank away from all of your other goldfish and add the affected fish

 Try to keep the temperature of the quarantine tank around 25ºC / 77ºF